sjbylo/poc-agent-based-installer/ocp-install-agent-based.md

 complete_release
 ```

-Example: how to run this script:
+Example of how to run this script:

 ```
 ./billi-release.sh agent-installer registry.example.com:8443/ocp4/openshift4/openshift/release-image@sha256:xxxyyzzz 4.11.5
-# Fetch the SHAR ID of the release image you want to use from the registry.

 installer/bin/openshift-install version
 ```
+Note: Fetch the SHAR ID of the release image you want to use from your registry.

 ### Example ImageContentSourcePolicy that works